August 26th marks the 11th anniversary of the passing of my lovely dad.

 So he never chased it, or looked for it in the wrong places.

-He was a man of simple needs who knew what was most important.
+He was a man of simple needs who knew what was most important in life.

-My dad’s death became a huge catalyst for change in my own life.
+My dad’s death turned out to be a huge catalyst for change in my own life.
 Losing the first of my parents made me acutely aware, for the first time, of my own mortality.

 It led me to take a very honest look at my life, and to question my choices.